HazeSystem/Chip-8-Qt/README.md

 # Chip-8 Qt
 Emulator is complete, but debugger is still very much a work in progress.
-Currently it only shows the disassembly, and isn't connected to the emulator yet in any way.
+Currently it only shows the disassembly.
+Running and single-stepping work, but not breakpoints yet.
+Registers and stack are editable however.

 ![](/screenshots/emulator.png "emulator window")
 ![](/screenshots/debugger.png "debugger window")